 Figure 6: The evolution of ice flow using the 500-year timeslices of NADI-1 (Dalton et al., 2023).
 In panel A, green numbering indicates pre-LGM flowsets and black numbering indicates unclassified flowsets.
-Due to the size of the

-820 figure, we only number key flowsets.
-An A4 version of each individual panel is provided in the Supplementary Folder Figures document.
-In the Supplement Figures documentwhere every flowset is numbered the age constraints on deglaciation are included on the figure.
+Due to the size of the figure, we only number key flowsets.
+An A4 version of each individual panel is provided in the Supplementary Figures document.
+In the Supplement Figures document the age constraints on deglaciation are included on the figure.